In this blog we discuss the ‘Legionella risk assessment’ and whether it is suitable to comply with regulations.

 - Is it suitable?

-- Can you prove completed recommendations have actually been actioned?
+- Can you prove that completed recommendations have been actioned?

-Editors Note: The information provided in this blog is correct at date of original publication - April 2018.
+Editors Note: The information provided in this blog is correct at the date of original publication – April 2018 (Revised February 2024).

 Image by Ken Boyd from Pixabay